Preparing for the Festive Season as a Spoonie

 What if you are the Main Cook?

 There is so much pressure put on you to provide the perfect meal but realistically pick your battles.
 There are those parts of the meal that are family favourites but other bits can be compromised on, swap something fresh for frozen.
 Buy something ready prepared like the pigs in blankets or forcemeat stuffing.
-If you are expecting company (covid depending) don’t feel you have to be responsible for everything.
+If you are expecting company don’t feel you have to be responsible for everything.
 The majority of guests will be more than happy to contribute to the meal if asked, especially if they know you suffer from a chronic health condition.

 Memories of Christmas Dinners